immuniweb/iwtools/DOCKER.md

 ### API key's utilization

-The API key can be using upon Docker's launch via the `--api-key API_KEY` parameter, or by mounting volume, which will contain a file with the key.
+The API key can be prepared for using upon Docker's launch via the `--api-key API_KEY` parameter, or by mounting volume, which will contain a file with the key.
 In this case, you will need to use `--api-keyfile API_KEYFILE` parameter.